 As if those weren’t enough reasons right there to make Iowa City a great place to live, Iowa City has even more to offer purely due to where it’s located.
 Chicago and Minneapolis are both easy drives for a getaway weekend.
 And if the weather doesn’t suit you, (which I have to say is the only down side to living in the Iowa City area for me), Eastern Iowa Airport in Cedar Rapids is just a 20 minute drive from Coralville and an easy way to head for a warmer climate in winter.

 Want to talk through your options and figure out whether Iowa City is the right destination for your relocation?
 Give me a call at 319-400-0268 or drop me an email.
 My approach to real estate is more consultative and I won’t try to “sell” you anything.
-I relocated to the Iowa City area myself in 2000 and have insights on the process and motivation to moving to the Iowa City and Coralville area.
+I relocated to the Iowa City area myself in 2000 and have insights on the process, not to mention the challenges involved with moving to the Iowa City and Coralville area.